jacpaysinger/About-Me/README.md

 </br>
 </p>
 <p align="center" "style="color: #FFDEAD">
 Hello, World!
-I'm Jac, an IT Professional and Cybersecurity student.
+I'm Jac, an IT professional with a passion for securing data.
 Welcome to my GitHub!
 </p>
 </br>